mrange/PushStream6/BLOG.md

         action array.[i]
 ```

-Without `InlineIfLambda` `Array.iter` would be inlined but invoking `action` would be a virtual call incurring overhad that _sometimes_ can be important.
+Without `InlineIfLambda` `Array.iter` would be inlined but invoking `action` would be a virtual call incurring overhead that _sometimes_ can be important.

 ```fsharp
 // This is an example on what we could write to use Array.iter